amirave/pico-compiler/README.md

 5. You can add a `label.png` to this project, and it would be added to cart while compiling.

 # About the files
+Arguments for `compiler.py`:
+  -n, --name: Name of the project you want to compile, leave blank to use `cproj.txt`.
+  -r: Run the project after compiling

+Arguments for `export.py`:
+  -n, --name: Name of the project you want to export, leave blank to use `cproj.txt`.

 File Name | Description
 --- | ---
 compiler.py | combines the assets from assets.p8 and the code in the given project to a single cart names `"final.p8"`.